 Accrual accounting is the preferred method of accounting for all business operations.
 Any publicly traded company must comply with the principles of accrual accounting.
 Small business operations can choose between cash and accrual accounting for their records.
 Although cash accounting is the easiest to work with as a small business operation, accrual accounting will provide a more accurate picture of the financial status and affairs of any business operation.

 I spent a lot of time on the internet researching the industry as a whole.
 There are about 220,000 machines in the US that are owned by non-banking companies and individuals.
-So my first thought is that this is about 1 machine per 1,000 individuals (there’s about 220 million adults in the US/220 thousand machines and you get 1,000 adults per machine).
+My first thought is that this is about 1 machine per 1,000 individuals (there’s about 220 million adults in the US/220 thousand machines and you get 1,000 adults per machine).

 In business, liquidity is defined as the period of time it takes to turn assets into cash.
 It takes 20 minutes to turn the balance in the checking account into cash.
 You head on down to the bank and present a check.
 You get cash.
 But most businesses run on just more than the cash in the bank account.